 Types of Beach Cooler

 When most people think of beach coolers, they picture boxy insulated crates that are filled with ice and beverages.
 Depending on your needs, there are soft-sided coolers that can be carried as a backpack or a tote.
 Those won’t work if you’re supplying chilled beverages for a crowd (especially if you’re planning on having a beach party), but they’re fine for keeping a few items separate and cool.
-Wheeled coolers are great for hauling through the parking lot, but won’t help much on the sand.
+Wheeled coolers are great for hauling through the parking lot, but often won’t help much on the sand.
 Of course, some of the models with larger wheels are better for rolling across the sand on the beach.

 Popular cooler brands like Igloo and Coleman make a huge variety of coolers that are suitable for a day on the beach, but you get what you pay for.
 Higher end brands, like Icey-Tek, Yeti, and Orca have a great reputation for withstanding extreme temperatures and maintaining constant temperatures in all weather conditions.